-Samsung confirms that Exynos 5 Octa processor supports 4G LTEAlex Wagner - Deputy Managing Editor, News Desk
+Samsung confirms that Exynos 5 Octa processor supports 4G LTEAlex Wagner - Editorial Director of News and Content

 When Samsung formally introduced us to its new Exynos 5 Octa processor, the company gave us a nice rundown of all of the features that its new CPU offered, including promises of increased energy efficiency and 3D gaming performance.
 However, the company never mentioned three little letters that are quite significant in the mobile space: L, T and E. Many folks believed that that meant that the Exynos 5 Octa didn't yet support LTE, especially since Samsung has crafted two different versions of its new Galaxy S 4 handset, one of which is an HSPA+-only model that includes the new Exynos chip.